 Even if you decide to leave your home country, you will sometimes feel the impact from your government back home.
 If you are American, your banking options are restricted.
-If you are from a county with difficult visa policies, such as Russia travel can become burdensome.
-Imagine if you are a legitimate Nigerian businessman, could you imagine the difficulty of engaging in commerce?
+If you are from a county with difficult visa policies, such as Russia, travel can become burdensome.
+Imagine if you were a legitimate Nigerian businessman – could you imagine the difficulty of engaging in commerce?

 You Have a Choice

-As an entrepreneur, investor you are a valuable member of society, and countries have begun to compete for the producers. – or even someone willing to be flexible with their time and location – you can get a legitimate citizenship and passport.
+As an entrepreneur or investor, you are a valuable member of society, and countries have begun to compete for the producers – or even someone willing to be flexible with their time and location – so you can get a legitimate citizenship and passport.

 Passport: The Freedom Document